slidevjs/slidev/docs/guide/exporting.md

 # Exporting

+## PDF

-> Exporting relies on [Playwright](https://playwright.dev) to do the rendering.
+> Exporting to PDF or PNG relies on [Playwright](https://playwright.dev) for rendering.
 You will therefore need to install [`playwright-chromium`](https://playwright.dev/docs/installation#download-single-browser-binary) to use this feature.
 > If you are doing exporting in a CI environment, [the playwright CI guide](https://playwright.dev/docs/ci) can be helpful.

-## PDF

 Install `playwright-chromium`